-Part of the Evidence, Influence and Policy Collaborative (EPIC) Research Group, the Bias node has more than 30 local and international members.
+As part of the Evidence, Influence and Policy Collaborative (EPIC) Research Group, this node has more than 30 local and international members.

 Our research is already having an impact.